 Dark Gray Stripes

 Solid dark gray walls are certainly dramatic but can be cave-like.
 Chase away the gloom with tone-on-tone stripes in the darkest of grays.
-Now the look is pure sophistication and unfussy glamour.Continue to 20 of 25 below.
+Now the look is pure sophistication and unfussy glamor.Continue to 20 of 25 below.

 20 of 25

 Stripes in a Country Bedroom

-Stripes are a classic pattern in several decorating themes, including country, cottage, and coastal design.
+Stripes are a classic pattern in several decorating themes, including country, cottage, and coastal designs.
 The simply striped wallpaper here adds so much interest to this pretty country bedroom.Continue to 21 of 25 below.

 21 of 25